grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/03 websockets/10 WebSocket/30-WebSocket-onpong.md

 ### Example

-_A k6 script that will initiate WebSocket connection and setups a handler for the `pong` event._
+_A k6 script that initiates a WebSocket connection and setups a handler for the `pong` event._

 <CodeGroup labels={["example-websocket-onpong.js"]} lineNumbers={[]} showCopyButton={[true]}>